dimagi/Vellum/README.md

 ### Submitting changes

+New features and old features that you touch should come with unit tests.
+If you don't know how to unit test a feature, ask.

-Changes should be in the form of pull requests to `develop`.
+Changes should be in the form of pull requests to develop.

-A new release is initiated by branching `develop` off to `release`, and creating a pull request from `release` into `master`.
+A new release is initiated by branching develop off to release, and creating a pull request from release into master.

-`master` always contains the latest stable version.
+master always contains the latest stable version.

 These branches are automatically deployed for testing:

 * [master](http://vellum-master.herokuapp.com)
 * [release](http://vellum-release.herokuapp.com)
-  tested.
 * [develop](http://vellum-develop.herokuapp.com)